armanexplorer/shell/README.md

 # shell
-A customized shell that treats strange in some situations and has special rules.
+A customized shell with special rules.
 So if you want a shell with typical behavior, don't use it!

+# compile and run
+gcc -o shell shell.c -lreadline
+./shell